 The course is intended to provide the audience with a basic understanding of 3D sensing and LiDAR systems and the application of active optoelectronic components in these systems.
 It should also give a good overview of the industry, market, and key trends.

 Short Course Audience:

 The course should benefit participants who are working with 3D sensing and LiDAR systems at all stages of development and production: research, design, engineering, test, specification, purchasing, marketing, and management.
 Experts in optoelectronic devices are also welcome, as they can learn about the application side of the components.
 General background and professional experience in electronics and photonics are recommended.

 Martin Zirngibl is General Manager of the Lightwave Business Unit at MACOM, a leading supplier of RF and optical components.
-Prior to this role, he was Chief Technologist, Optoelectronics, at II-VI Incorporated, a global leader in engineered materials and optoelectronic components that develops innovative products for diversified applications in the industrial, optical communications, aerospace & defense, life sciences, semiconductor capital equipment, consumer, and automotive markets.
-Before his current role, Dr. Zirngibl was CTO of Finisar Corporation, which was acquired by II-VI in 2019.
-Dr. Zirngibl joined Finisar in 2016 as VP, Fellow for Technology, where he was responsible for strategy for coherent products.
-Prior to joining Finisar, he held progressive managerial roles at Nokia, Bell Labs, as Director of Optical Networking Research and as Executive Director of Device and Subsystems Research.
+Prior to this role, he was Chief Technologist, Optoelectronics, at II-VI Incorporated, responsible for optoelectronic strategy as well as high power directed energy lasers.
+Martin joined II-VI through the acquisition of Finisar where he was the corporate CTO, responsible for datacom, telecom and LIDAR strategy.
+Martin has held progressive managerial roles at Nokia, Bell Labs, as Director of Optical Networking Research and as Executive Director of Device and Subsystems Research.
 He joined AT&T Bell Laboratories as a Member of Technical Staff.
-Dr. Zirngibl holds a Ph.D. in physics from the Swiss Institute of Technology, Lausanne, and a diploma in Theoretical Physics from the same institute.
+He holds a Ph.D. in physics from the Swiss Institute of Technology, Lausanne, and a diploma in Theoretical Physics from the same institute.
 He was named a Bell Labs Fellow in 2008.
-Dr. Zirngibl has published over 100 scientific publications, has filed over 50 patents, and wrote one book chapter.
+Martin has published over 100 scientific publications, has filed over 50 patents, and wrote one book chapter.